spheredev/neosphere/README.md

 ========

-The latest stable minisphere release at the time of this writing is **minisphere 4.3.1**, released on Tuesday, November 8, 2016.  minisphere binaries are provided through GitHub, and the latest version is always available for download here:
+The latest stable minisphere release at the time of this writing is **minisphere 4.3.2**, released on Wednesday, November 9, 2016.  minisphere binaries are provided through GitHub, and the latest version is always available for download here: